ssolo/ALE/maxtic/README.md

   The software used to simulate was [Simphy](https://github.com/adamallo/SimPhy).
   The parameters given to Simphy were: [RUN_FINAL_2E.params](https://github.com/ssolo/ALE/tree/master/maxtic/RUN_FINAL_2E.params).

-  Simphy generated the following
+  Simphy generated the following [species tree](https://github.com/ssolo/ALE/tree/master/maxtic/instance_RUN_FINAL_2E_1_stree.nhx) with 500 leaves and 1000 gene trees.

+  We elagued it to 87 leaves by randomly removing leaves with probability 4/5.
-  - species tree (labels have been modified to fit the ALE labeling): [species_tree_dated](https://github.com/ssolo/ALE/tree/master/maxtic/species_tree_dated)
+  - resulting species tree (labels have been modified to fit the ALE labeling): [species_tree_dated](https://github.com/ssolo/ALE/tree/master/maxtic/species_tree_dated)
+  The gene trees were also elagued to remove the genes from elagued species and this resulted in
   - gene trees: [gene_trees.tgz](https://github.com/ssolo/ALE/tree/master/maxtic/gene_trees.tgz)

   For each gene tree numbered XXX we ran ALE: